Stop Murmuring!

 This is a very important message as we approach the start of a new semester.
 For many of you, it may be the start of your college career.
 You might be away from home for the first time.
 You will be in an unfamiliar environment.
 You might struggle to make friends.
 You might feel like a fish out of water.
 You might feel crushed by the demands of your classes.
 Trust me — the first semester of college, you will find plenty to complain about.
 You may even, like Elijah, feel like giving up and saying, “This is enough, O Lord!”

 But listen to Jesus.
 Stop murmuring.
 Let Christ feed you.
 At Catholic Campus Ministry we make the sacraments of Confession and Eucharist available every week.
-Take advantage of them!
-Come and be healed, and be fed.
-Be sustained.
-Keep your focus on God and place your problems and worries in his hands.
+Take advantage!
+Come, be healed and fed.
+Keep your focus on God and place all your problems and worries in his hands.

-Let’s go into the new semester taking St. Paul’s wisdom to heart:
+Let’s start the new semester taking St. Paul’s wisdom to heart:

 Do not grieve the Holy Spirit of God, with which you were sealed for the day of redemption.
 All bitterness, fury, anger, shouting, and reviling must be removed from you, along with all malice.
 And be kind to one another, compassionate, forgiving one another as God has forgiven you in Christ (Eph 4:3-32).